ENVIRONMENTAL

 WATER AND SEDIMENT QUALITY

-Water And Sediment Quality scores are based on 11 Water quality and six Sediment quality measures.
-Under a data-sharing agreement, Port Curtis Integrated Monitoring Program provide GHHP with Water and Sediment Quality data.
+Water And Sediment Quality scores are based on 11 Water quality and 6 Sediment quality measures.
+Under a data-sharing agreement, the Port Curtis Integrated Monitoring Program provide GHHP with water and sediment quality data.
 Samples were collected from 51 sampling sites across 13 harbour zones.
-Water quality data collection was conducted quarterly, and sediment sampling was conducted annually in conjunction with the water quality sampling in May 2023.
+Water quality data collection was conducted quarterly, and sediment sampling was conducted annually in conjunction with the water quality sampling in May 2024.

 HABITATS